hzFishy/UnrealNotes/content/Unreal Engine/Engine & Editor/Types/ULineBatchComponent.md

 # Render
 - In each `DrawXXX` function `UActorComponent::MarkRenderStateDirty` is called.
 - `FLineBatcherSceneProxy` is the proxy scene type of the line batcher component.
-- All batches points, lines and meshes is has a `uint32 BatchID` that is set to 0 (`INVALID_ID`) by default.
+- All batches points, lines and meshes has a `uint32 BatchID` that is set to 0 (`INVALID_ID`) by default.
 Use `ULineBatchComponent::ClearBatch` to clear it.
 - `FLineBatcherSceneProxy::GetDynamicMeshElements` is what draws the points and lines on the PrimitiveDrawInterface.